-Placemaking Network at the Boston Society of Architects
+Placemaking Network at the Boston Society of Architects/AIA

 The Placemaking Network is dedicated to interdisciplinary dialogue and education on a holistic regard of the public realm.
 A monthly seminar series in the spring and fall features a program of speaker presentations followed by a facilitated discussion.
 Presentations by noted speakers and discussions focus on what makes public spaces successful.
 Participants investigate the public realm through exchange among art and design professionals, urban planners, landscape designers, architects, students and the public.